OthmanAmoudi/Elysiajs-api-controllers/README.md

 npm run dev
 ```

-make sure in your tsconfig.ts you have:
+make sure in your tsconfig.json you have:
 ```
 "experimentalDecorators": true
 ```